Surveys and data analysis

 The QEO is responsible for collecting feedback from students through internal and national surveys.
 Examples include:

-- End of semester module feedback surveys: The QEO manages the end of semester student feedback survey data collection that covers all Undergraduate and the majority of Postgraduate programmes.
-RCSI students are requested to complete a survey twice a year (in December/January and May) at the end of each semester.
-These dates are protected in the RCSI calendar to ensure no other survey activities take place at the same time.
+- End of semester module feedback surveys: The QEO manages survey data collection that covers all Undergraduate and the majority of Postgraduate programmes.
 The core survey questions are the same for each year and campus (Dublin, Bahrain, Perdana).
-Student feedback is reported to Cycle Directors and Heads of Schools who develop a Quality Improvement Plan outlining quality assurance activities for next academic year.
+Student feedback is reported to Year Directors and Heads of Schools who develop a Quality Improvement Plan outlining quality assurance activities for the next academic year.
+Student Pulse dates are protected in the RCSI calendar to ensure no other survey activities take place at the same time.

 - Equality, diversity and inclusion survey: As an Athena SWAN Bronze award holder, RCSI collects student feedback on various equality and diversity initiatives to track progress on implementing equality and diversity initiatives.
 This annual survey gives RCSI students a safe space to comment on equality and diversity matters to ensure equality of opportunity and supportive learning environment.